gitcodedave/screendiaries/README.md

 ### Content Page
 - On the content page, you can 'add it to your queue'.
 If you add an item, it will appear in the "My Movie/Series Queue" section of your homepage.
 Clicking the queue button again will remove it from your queue.
 If you click the "Currently Watching" button, it will be added to your Watchlist as "Currently Watching".
 The "Watched" button adds it to your Watchlist under the "Watched" status.
+- If you click on the "Who's Watching" button, it will display a list of users that you follow that are either Currently Watching or have already Watched the content.
 - Now you can rate the content from 1 to 5 stars, or write a review which includes an option to add a Spoiler Warning.
 - Ratings and Reviews will create new "Activity" on your homepage and the homepages of your followers.
 If you have already Reviewed an item, you cannot review it again (I will be adding an edit-Review feature), but if you have already Rated an item, you can Rate it again and it will simply update your previous Rating.
 - The area underneath the 'Leave a review...' section displays any reviews created by you or other users.
 It will be empty if no one has reviewed it yet.